 Insufficient memory count especially when multitasking can as well trigger a system restart and freezing.
 Make sure your laptop memory is up to it when you multitask heavy assignments.

 - Bad devices drivers

 The best driver for your laptop should always come from their component manufacturer or should be certified by Microsoft.
-Third party graphics drivers are notorious for throwing video devices into panic.
+Third-party graphics drivers are notorious for throwing video devices into a panic.
 If you have seen the graphics card resolution wobble to accommodate different applications, you will understand what it can go through if fed with inappropriate drivers.

 5: Random BSOD (Blue Screen of Death)

-BSOD will force the computer to freeze or restart because Windows has issued a STOP error which is as a result of a malfunctioning device or software related to it.
-The components inside the laptop can malfunction for many reasons.
-Devices can fail because of age, heat and incompatibility errors.
+BSOD will force the computer to freeze or restart because Windows has issued a STOP error as a result of a malfunctioning device or software related to it.
+The components of the laptop can malfunction for many reasons.
+Devices can fail because of age and heat.

-The dreaded blue screen of death will happen for many reasons, but suffice to point out, common BSODs are hardware related, as well as driver related to various devices.
+The dreaded blue screen of death will happen for many reasons, but suffice to say, common ones are hardware and driver related.
 They include: